umhau/FriendlyIdiots/fabric-1.20.1/readme.txt

 	2b.
 If a fabric 1.20.1 installation doesn't exist yet, go to the "Installations" tab and click "new installation"

 	2c.
-Under the "version" dropdown select "release fabric-loader-1.16.10-1.20.1".
+Under the "version" dropdown select "release fabric-loader-0.19.3-1.20.1".
 If you want to change any other settings like a clever name for the installation, you can; then press OK.
+Naming is more important if the minecraft version alone does not disambiguate (e.g. we had multiple 1.20.1 versions due to updating Create mod.
 This is the installation you'll select to access the server once it updates. (see figure "doc/2c create installation inside launcher.png")

 3. Run (once per computer): ZeroTier One.msi.